A Proof of the CSP Dichotomy Conjecture: Absorption, Center, PC Congruence, and Linear Congruence

-\begin{lem} Suppose $\rho$ is a binary absorbing set on $A_{1}\times \dots\times A_{n}$.
-Then there exists a binary absorbing set $B_{i}$ in $A_{i}$ for some $i$. \end{lem} \begin{proof} We prove by induction on the arity of $\rho$.
-If the projection of $\rho$ onto the first coordinate is not $A_{1}$ then by Lemma~\ref{AbsImplies} this projection is an absorbing set.

-Otherwise, we choose any element $a\in A_{1}$ such that $\rho$ does not contain all tuples with $a$ as the first element.
+\begin{lem} Suppose $\rho$ is a nontrivial absorbing subuniverse of $A_{1}\times \dots\times A_{n}$.
+Then for some $i$ there exists a nontrivial absorbing subuniverse $B_{i}$ in $A_{i}$ with the same term. \end{lem} \begin{proof} We prove this lemma by induction on the arity of $\rho$.
+If the projection of $\rho$ onto the first coordinate is not $A_{1}$ then by Lemma~\ref{AbsImplies} this projection is an absorbing subuniverse with the same term.
+Otherwise, we choose any element $a\in A_{1}$ such that $\rho$ does not contain all tuples starting with $a$, and consider $\rho' = \{(a_2,\ldots,a_{n})\mid (a,a_2,\ldots,a_n)\in \rho\}$, which, by Lemma~\ref{AbsImplies}, is a nontrivial absorbing subuniverse in $A_{2}\times\dots \times A_{n}$ with the same term.
+It remains to apply the inductive assumption. \end{proof}